 Detailed process documentation, including ideation, morphological table and scoring matrix to determine possible designs.
 This would be justified by calculations and drawings encapsulated in a report.

-Executive Summary
+Introduction

 The project involves designing a mechatronic system which enables the steering mechanism on the 2022-2023 UTS Motorsports FSAE car to be controlled autonomously.
 The steering system consists of a steering wheel, universal joint linkages and a steering column into a worm drive steering rack.